 But NAR made it clear that it “supports efforts to create new federal regulations to allow for the future commercial use [of drones] by the real estate industry.”
 And the FAA is listening.
 Early this month, it granted the first regulatory exemption for real estate photography.

 At the rate that technology is progressing, there’s no telling what the UAV industry will look like in years to come.
 Experts say in just five years we’ll see things that we never thought possible with drones.
 Object avoidance, inter-vehicular communication, swarming logic, vision processing and other innovations are right around the corner.
 So is the use of drones in real estate.
 It is actually mind-boggling to speculate on everything that a drone can do.

-If you are looking to buy the perfect luxury home, estate, vineyard or winery in Napa Valley, you don’t have to wait until drones become common in the real estate process.
+If you are looking to buy the perfect luxury Napa Valley real estate with a vineyard or winery, you don’t have to wait until drones become common in the real estate process.
 Please call me at 707-738-4820 or email me at [email protected] and be sure to LIKE me on Facebook.